kwangiit/SLURMPP/README.md

-SLURM--
+SLURMPP
 =======

-Distributed job launch prototype built on top of SLURM and ZHT
+SLURM++ Distributed Job Launch Prototype built on top of SLURM and ZHT